How to stop a receding hairline

 What is a receding hairline?

-Receding hairlines in men usually recede faster at the corners above the temples, creating a V-like hairline with more hair at the center.
+Receding hairlines in men usually recede faster at the corners above the temples, creating a V-like hairline with more hair at the centre.
 This is also called a ‘widow’s peak’.
+Look at a photo of Jude Law for a perfect example.
 Hair often begins to thin first along your hairline before it recedes.
 A receding hairline is often accompanied by thinning and hair loss on the top of your head too.
 This is mainly towards the back (your crown).

 What causes a receding hairline?

 A whole range of things can cause hair loss – from a poor diet to stress, illness or medication.
 But these tend to cause hair loss all over your head.
 A receding hairline is most often a sign you have male pattern baldness (MPB).

 MPB is a type of hair loss that’s caused by the hair follicles in your scalp (the holes that hairs grow out of) reacting to hormones in your blood.
 The hormone most to blame is called dihydrotestosterone (DHT).
 It’s no real surprise that it’s made from testosterone.

 As you age DHT can cause the hair follicles in your scalp to shrink over time and eventually close up altogether.
 As your follicles shrink the hairs they produce become shorter and finer until no hair is produced at all.
 This is why your hair thins before you lose it.
 For most men DHT affects the follicles along your hairline and your crown first, which is why hair loss often starts in those areas.